Five squares in arithmetic progression over quadratic fields

 Let $K/\bQ$ be a quadratic extension.
-The aim of this section is to show that any non-constant arithmetic progression whose first five terms are squares over $K$ is defined over $\bQ$ modulo the identification above.
-Another proof of this result can be found in \cite{Xa}.
+The aim of this section is to show that any non-constant arithmetic progression whose first five terms are squares over $K$, is defined over $\bQ$ modulo the previous identification.
+Another proof of this result may be found in \cite{Xa}.

-First, we consider the case of four squares in arithmetic progression over $K$.
+First, let us consider the case of four squares in arithmetic progression over $K$.

 \begin{prop} Let $K/\bQ$ be a quadratic extension, and let $x_i\in K$ for $i=0,\dots,3$ be four elements, not all zero, such that $x_i^2-x_{i-1}^2=x_j^2-x_{j-1}^2\in K$ for all $i,j=1,2,3$.
 Then $x_0\ne 0$; and if we denote by $q:=(x_1/x_0)^2-1$, then $q=0$ or